KoolKidKai/Siuuuu/README.md

 ## Issues Policies
 - Ideas are to be made into issues, placed in the to-do list and discussed
 - Rejected ideas are to be placed in archive
-- Approved ideas are to be placed in progress and assigned
+- Approved ideas are to be placed in progress and assigned atio
 - Once completed, review with team and either keep in progress or move to completed by the person assigned

 ## Contributing Policies